-International trade in China has taken off since joining the World Trade Organization in 2001.
-Twelve years after that, China surpassed the United States to become the world’s leading trading nation.
-China’s total imports and exports have grown nearly eightfold since 2001 and reached 32.2 trillion yuan in 2020.
-The goods import trade value that year exceeded two trillion U.S. dollars, making China the second-largest importing nation worldwide.
+International trade in China took off since joining the World Trade Organization in 2001.
+Twelve years since, China surpassed the United States to become the world’s leading trading nation.
+China’s total imports and exports have grown nearly steeply since 2001 and amounted to nearly 40 trillion yuan in 2021.
+The goods import trade value that year exceeded 2.6 trillion U.S. dollars, making China the second-largest importing nation worldwide.

 Despite an upward trend in China’s imports, the country’s exports surpass its imports by a wide margin, creating the largest merchandise trade surplus in the world.
-In 2020, China had a positive trade balance exceeding 535 billion U.S. dollars.
-However, in contrast to merchandise trade, trade in services show a deepening deficit as service imports to China outperform exports by nearly 300 billion U.S. dollars annually.
-Amid the global economic turmoil of 2020, the debate on whether China’s major economic partners can expect an increased trade symmetry in the nearest future remains an open question.
+In 2021, China had a positive trade balance exceeding 676.7 billion U.S. dollars.
+However, in contrast to merchandise trade, trade in services show a constant deficit as service imports to China outperform exports by nearly 100 billion U.S. dollars annually.

 This text provides general information.
 Statista assumes no